Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Collecting History Guideline.md

 ### 3.History Content Guideline

-WE STILL NEED TO DEFINE THE SECTIONS OF THE INTERVIEW.
-WE NEED TO SET UP A MIN/MAX NUMBER OF QUESTIONS
-WE SHOULD REVIEW SOME OF THE SUBTHEMES --> DO THEY REALLY MACH OUR GOALS?
+COMMENTS: WE STILL NEED TO DEFINE THE SECTIONS OF THE INTERVIEW.
+WE NEED TO SET UP A MIN/MAX NUMBER OF QUESTIONS WE SHOULD REVIEW SOME OF THE SUBTHEMES --> DO THEY REALLY MACH OUR GOALS?